 Burden: The current total annual burden estimate is that FMCS will receive requests from approximately 27,190 respondents per year.
 The form takes about 10 minutes to complete.

 FMCS solicits comments to:

-(i) Evaluate whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility.
+i.
+Evaluate whether the proposed collections of information are necessary for the proper performance of the functions of the agency, including whether the information will have practical utility.

-(iv) Minimize the burden of the collection of information on those who are to respond, including the use of appropriate automated electronic collection technologies or other forms of information technology, e.g., permitting electronic and fax submission of responses.
+iv.
+Minimize the burden of the collections of information on those who are to respond, including the use of appropriate automated, electronic collection technologies or other forms of information technology.

 III.
 The Official Record

-The official record is the paper electronic record maintained at the address at the beginning of this document.
-FMCS will transfer all electronically received comments into printed-paper form as they are received.Start Signature
+The official records are paper and electronic records.
+The paper records are maintained at the address at the beginning of this document.

 Dated: July 8, 2021.

 [FR Doc.
 2021-14823 Filed 7-12-21; 8:45 am]